-If you have further questions, please contact the Sabbatical Program Manager, Dr. Bruna Irene Grimberg at grimberg@montana.edu or 406-994-4789; or e-mail our office at wsare@msu.edu
+If you have further questions, please contact the Sabbatical Program Manager, wsare-sab@sare.org or 406-994-4789; or e-mail our office at wsare@msu.edu

 Information on past projects including summaries and reports can be found here.
 We encourage you to visit this website to learn more about sustainable agriculture and the Western SARE program.
 Tips for writing proposals are available here.